DE CAJóN at Neptune Theater, 2015

 Arte + Activismo

-We bring awareness of the history and cultural contributions of people of African descent in Peru through education, music and dance performances, community connections, and collaborations with local and visiting artists from Peru.
+We are a pioneering Afro-Peruvian arts organization in the Pacific Northwest.
+Based in Seattle, WA, DE CAJóN is devoted to bringing awareness of the history and cultural resilience of people of African descent in Peru.
+We offer lectures, workshops, residencies, music and dance performances and collaborations with local and visiting artists from Peru.

 Monica Rojas-Stewart and cajon students, Neptune theater, 2015